Luis Carbonetti

 Luis Guillermo Carbonetti (born 23 April 1953) is an Argentine professional golfer.

+Early life and amateur career

+Carbonetti was born in Río Cuarto, Córdoba.
 He is the brother of golfer Horacio Carbonetti.

-Carbonetti was born in Río Cuarto, Córdoba.
 As an amateur, he played on five Eisenhower Trophy teams and won the individual title twice (1982 and 1984).

-He turned pro in 1984.
+Professional career

-Carbonetti won the Argentine Tour Order of Merit in 1985 and Cordoba Tour Order of Merit 2002.
+In 1984, Carbonetti turned pro.
+He won the Argentine Tour Order of Merit in 1985 and Cordoba Tour Order of Merit 2002.
 He also played on the European Tour in the 1980s and 1990s.
 His best finishes on tour were a pair of T-7 in 1989 at the Lancia Italian Open and Torras Monte Carlo Open.

 Carbonetti played on the U.S.-based Champions Tour in 2003 and is now a member of the European Seniors Tour and has three victories on this tour.